Others Resume Examples & Writing Guide for 2024

 Was this article helpful?
 Rate it!

-Average: 4.9 (79 votes)
+Average: 4.9 (166 votes)

-Julia is a professional writer, translator and graphic designer.
-She holds degrees in translation and interpretation, and has international work experience from a number of different countries in Europe as well as China and Panama.
-Julia formerly taught academic writing and as a graphic designer contributed to outlets such as The Business of Business.
-She has a passion for lifelong learning and good coffee.
+Julia is a Certified Professional Résumé Writer (CPRW™) and an active member of the Professional Association of Résumé Writers & Career Coaches (PARWCC™).
+She is also a passionate translator and graphic designer.
+Julia holds degrees in translation and interpretation and has international work experience in various countries across Europe, as well as in China and Panama.
+Julia formerly taught academic writing and contributed as a graphic designer to outlets such as The Business of Business.
+You'll often find her with a book in one hand and a specialty coffee in the other, always on the lookout for new insights.

 All others resume examples